Skip to content

 Enable Allow Remote Access WAN, and click Apply.

-enable allow remote access wan
+enable remote access wan

-2. Go to Tailscale admin console, and it will display an alert that GL-MT2500 has subnets.
+2. Go to Tailscale Admin console, and it will display an alert that GL-MT2500 has subnets.

 Click the three-dot icon on the right of GL-MT2500 and select Edit route settings.